 - Decreased Energy Usage

 - Lower Energy Bills

 - Happy employees and customers

-Conclusion: Why Facility Managers Should Care About Heat Waves and HVAC Units
+Conclusion: Why Facility Managers Should Care About Routine Commercial HVAC Maintenance

 It’s all about a customer’s experience and customer safety.
-If an HVAC unit fails during a hot summer day, customers most likely won’t spend much time in the facility, let alone enter it.
+If an HVAC unit goes into failure during a hot summer day, customers most likely won’t spend much time in the facility, let alone enter it.
 By ensuring your interior facility maintenance solution includes scheduled HVAC unit maintenance, you’ll keep your customers happy and cool.

 About CBRE | FacilitySource